Yukiiceeee/SAMDiffusion/README.md

 we adopt the standard training configuration.

 ### 4. Our Synthetic Dataset
-We are providing synthetic data here with [Baidu Drive](https://pan.baidu.com/s/1rtr610DYrjgepDKBrMrmkQ) (password: 53rb).
+We are providing synthetic data here with [Baidu Drive](https://pan.baidu.com/s/1LW6ZlRv8w_83oq_xyUiY1g?pwd=abcd) (password: abcd).
 Feel free to use it.